pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ### Collect pragmas in the image

+You can also use the Pragma class to collect pramgas in the entire image by using:
+- `allNamed: aSymbol `

-The second way to collect the pragmas to handle them is to use the PragmaCollector.
+A second, now less reccomended way to collect pragmas, is to use the PragmaCollector.
 This class can be configured with a query and will return all the pragmas matching the query.

 To configure the PragmaCollector we need to send implement a filter block.
 If we want to collect the `primitive:` pragmas: